Casey Neistat Editing Style

 What sound effects does Casey Neistat use in his vlogs?

 Casey Neistat's vlogs feature camera shutter and film sounds on scene transitions, smooth whooshes over time-lapses and location changes, and subtle cinematic risers before story beats.
 The sound palette is deliberately analog — nothing digital or glitchy.
-The YouTubeSFX free pack includes Camera Effects, Whooshes, and Risers that match this style.
+The YouTubeSFX free starter pack includes Camera Effects, Whooshes, and Risers that match this style.

 How do I get the Casey Neistat cinematic vlog style?